philwilson244/go-marscredit/cmd/ethkey/README.md

 ## JSON

-In case you need to output the result in a JSON format, you shall use the `--json` flag.
+In case you need to output the result in a JSON format, you shall by using the `--json` flag.